 - Recommends tours of politicized anti-Israel organizations such as the Israeli Committee Against House Demolitions (ICAHD), which promotes BDS and advocates for a one-state solution.

-- Recommends politicized anti-Israel organizations, such as Al-Haq, Breaking the Silence, Sabeel, and Palestinian Center for Human Rights (PCHR), as sources of information.
+- Recommends politicized and highly biased organizations, such as Al-Haq, Breaking the Silence, Sabeel, and Palestinian Center for Human Rights (PCHR), as sources of information.

-- In July 2014, Misereor and BfW- EED, the aid framework of the Protestant Church in Germany, held a conference in Berlin on “The ICJ’s Wall Opinion Revisited: Towards its effective Implementation.”
+- In July 2014, MISEREOR and BfW- EED held a conference in Berlin on “The ICJ’s Wall Opinion Revisited: Towards its effective Implementation.”
 The event addressed “the impact of the wall … on the human rights of the local population, … attempt to clarify the role of the United Nations and …the role of third parties in ensuring the implementation of the legal obligations described in the advisory opinion.”
 Contrary to the narrative at the conference, the security barrier was built in response to terror attacks emanating from the West Bank and has saved countless lives since its construction.

 - Listed as a sponsor for a 2013 conference, organized by radical Israeli NGO Zochrot, which promoted the Palestinian “Nakba” and the “right of return,” meaning the elimination of Israel as the nation state of the Jewish people.

 - MISEREOR sponsored a 2013 UN event with a presentation by an official from Al-Haq on “Depleting Palestine: Unlawful Extraction of Natural Resources in Occupied Territory”, a leader in the anti-Israel lawfare and BDS campaigns.
 This panel was an attempt to further the BDS agenda at the UN.